Kostas Georgakis: Letter to his father

 Georgakis wrote a final letter to his father.
 Newspaper publisher, and owner of Kathimerini, Helen Vlachos, in one of her books, mentions this letter as well.

 Letter to a friend

 In a letter to a friend Georgakis mentions:

 Recognition

 The Municipality of Corfu has dedicated a memorial in his honour near his home in Corfu city.
 His sacrifice was later recognized and honoured by the new democratic Hellenic Government after metapolitefsi.

 In his monument a plaque is inscribed with his words in Greek.
 The monument was created gratis by sculptor Dimitris Korres.

 Poet Nikiforos Vrettakos in his poem "I Thea tou Kosmou" (The View of the World) wrote for Georgakis:

-Poet Yannis Koutsoheras in his poem "Kostas Georgakis self-immolating in the square of Genoa" wrote: "Living Cross Burning and a cry urbi et orbi transcending this world: -Freedom to Greece".